 The classic comic book series from Neil Gaiman will be ripe with gender swaps and social justice message, much like the failed adaptation of Watchmen.

-Sandman on Netflix will also be given, according to an interview Gaiman gave in 2019.
+Sandman on Netflix will also be given a new modern-day setting, according to an interview Gaiman gave in 2019.